Skip to main content

 "I don't want to be the Shakuni Mama causing a war at home.
 Spare me."
 Shakti laughed at her words.

-"Sorry I am late," Pratap spoke placing down his phone and pulling the empty chair beside Ajabdeh out to sit.
+"Sorry, I am late," Pratap said, placing down his phone and pulling the empty chair beside Ajabdeh out to sit.
 "The traffic…what are we talking about?"

 "Bride?"
 Pratap's brows shot up "Whose bride?"